scikit-hep/uproot3/documentation.md

 fSeekFree = Last useful byte location = fBEGIN + (Summation of fNbytes of all TKeys)
 fNbytesFree = No. of junk bytes in the file
 nfree = 1 ?
-fNbytesName = Starting position of DirectoryInfo - fBEGIN
+fNbytesName = Starting position of DirectoryInfo - fBEGIN  = 36 + 2 times the length of the name of the file in bytes
 fUnits = 4 ?
 fCompress = Compression(Can be set manually while writing ROOT file)
 fSeekInfo = Points to first key = Where branch informations end